 Making a Difference Award

 The Making a Difference Award is for students who have actively participated in volunteering through the Civic Engagement and Volunteerism office.
 This student has demonstrated the importance of serving the campus, the community, and country through their actions.
 Student must have a 2.75 GPA and be in good academic standing.
+This award is open to currently enrolled students regardless of undergraduate or graduate level status.
 This award is a self nominated award.
 This award must be applied for through the EIU Scholarship system.

 Panther of the Year